mdouglass/onair/README.md

 ## Deployment

 The onair service (this repository) runs on statler (Synology NAS).
 Deployments are handled manually through the Synology control panel.

+### Environment Variables
+- `DB_PATH`: Path to the SQLite database file.
+If you don't care about persistent state you can set this to `:memory:` to use an in-memory database that will be lost (effectively performing a `DELETE /onair` on restart).
+Otherwise, this should be set to the path of a file in a Docker volume mount
+- `HA_URL`: http(s) URL for your Home Assistant
+- `HA_TOKEN`: Home Assistant token
+- `SWITCH_ENTITY`: The switch to toggle when device state changes